NIFK19006U Managing and Analyzing Data in Social Science

 - Exam registration requirements

-The exam is conditional on handing in of a written group assignment Thursday the third week of the course.
-Students will receive feedback on the assignment Friday the last day of the course.
+The exam is conditional on students' course participation, which includes handing in a written unsupervised group assignment (the course project) Thursday, the third week of the course.
+Students will select a dataset and develop a data management and analysis strategy for their course project.
+Students will receive feedback on their project Friday, the last day of the course.

 - All aids allowed